playerjmr/ps2homebrewstore/docs/emulators/index.md

     [![retrolauncher_pic](assets/retrolauncher.png)](https://github.com/Spaghetticode-Boon-Tobias/RETROLauncher)

-    ROM/ELF/ISO launcher that uses Retroarch, POPStarter, Neutrino and wLaunchELF ISR for the execution of the games/APPS writeen in LUA for Enceladus.
+    ROM/ELF/ISO launcher that uses Retroarch, POPStarter, Neutrino, OPL and wLaunchELF ISR for the execution of the games/APPS written in LUA for Enceladus.

     [:material-cloud-download: RETROLauncher](https://downloads.ps2store.com/NON-SAS/RETROLauncher.zip)
     Extract zip and place in root of `mass:/`